 The ELC was established as a university-wide research and clinical center in 2004 and operates 11 hours per day year-round.
 The Center serves up to 300 children ages 6 weeks through 2nd grade and their families.
-The population includes families who are UD employees as well as families from the broader community; approximately 30% of the families who are OD employees as well as families from the broader community; approximately 30% of the families fall within the federal definition of a family living in poverty and 20% of the enrollment is intended for children with disabilities.
+The population includes families who are UD employees as well as families from the broader community; approximately 30% of the families fall within the federal definition of a family living in poverty and 20% of the enrollment is intended for children with disabilities.
 The racial and economic diversity of the families enrolled at the ELC reflects the diversity of the state.
 The Center is accredited by the National Association for the Education of Young Children, a distinction held by fewer than 10% of the Centers in the nation.